mufcs/tic-tak-toe/README.md

 so that I can play again.

-# Subheadings High level technical overview of this project:
+## High level technical overview of this project:

 ### Lists